Click on the links to read our FAQs on the topics below. If you can’t find the answer you need, please contact us:

 If you’re experiencing financial hardship, financial support may be available towards your living or study costs to enable you to continue studying.

 How to apply for an OU research degree

 Depending on the type of degree you’re looking to study, the application process will differ.
-Funded studentships are advertised on the OU General vacancies page.
+Funded studentships are advertised on the OU Studentships page.
 Further information on application processes can be found in our How to apply section.